Grant-Steinfeld/docker-minecraft/README.md

 # Run a Minecraft Server in a Docker container, with just docker-compose!

-## Motivation?
+## Why?
-It's just not necessary to go to the complexity and expense to run a small scale production grade containerized applicaton.
+It's just not necessary to go to the complexity and expense of say Kubernetes, Apache Mesos, or Red Hat Openshift jst to run a small scale yet production grade containerized applicaton or microservice.

 By following along with this repository I will show you how to use `Docker` and `docker-compose` along with some excellent methods advocated by some of the industries leaders in Docker.